Honors & Independent Study

 You are here

 During the fall semester, students develop thesis proposals that articulate the research question, survey the relevant literature, and assess the relevant data.
-After the approval of the thesis proposal, students are enrolled for the spring semester.
-Students successfully completing the Honors Program receive eight credits which can be applied toward the 100-credit requirement in Arts and Sciences.
-The Honors Program counts as one course toward the twelve course requirement of the Economics Major.
-Students who successfully complete the program will graduate cum laude.
-Awards of the higher levels of honors - magna cum laude and summa cum laude - take into account not only thesis quality but also performance in the major and other factors.
+After the approval of the thesis proposal, students are enrolled for a second semester.
+Four of the Honors Program’s eight credits count toward the major, and all eight are applicable toward the 100-credit requirement in Arts and Sciences.
+Students who successfully complete the program graduate cum laude.
+Awards of the higher levels of honors—magna cum laude and summa cum laude—take into account not only thesis quality but also performance in the major and other factors.

 This program is less selective and less formal than the Honors Program, but also offers Economics majors an opportunity to work closely with a faculty member and to conduct original research.
 Students participating in this program enroll in Econ 4999, Independent Study in Economics; this course carries variable credit, and is available both fall and spring semesters.
 Before enrolling in Econ 4999, the student must submit a proposal for independent study, approved by a member of the Economics Department.

 To apply for A&S independent study, you will need to complete an online form which you can access via data.arts.
 The form should be completed within the first two weeks of the semester.

 For further information, see any member of the Economics Department, and visit the College of Arts & Sciences Academic Advising Center, G17 Klarman Hall.